lllmonster/Data-Structure-And-Algorithm/tech/SystemDesign.md

 * Hadoop Distributed File System(HDFS): is a distributed file system that handles large sets of data and runs on commodity hardware.
 It was built to store unstructured data.
 HDFS is a more simplified version of GFS.

 System Design patterns:
+* Bloom filters: Are probabilistic data structures designed to answer the set membership question: Is this element present in the set?
+Bloom filters are highly space-efficient and do not store actual items.
+They determine whether an item does not exist in a set or if an item might exist in a set.
+They can't tell if an item is definitely presently in a set.
+An empty Bloom filter is a bit vector with all bits set to zero.
+* Consistent hashing: maps data to physical nodes and ensures that only a small set of keys move when servers are added or removed.
+Consistent hashing stores the data managed by a distributed system in a ring.
+This concept is important within distributed systems and works closely with data partitioning and data replication.
+* Quorum: is the minimum number of servers on which a distributed operation needs to be performed successfully before declaring the operation's overall success.
+* Checksum: It verifies that the data received from the server matches the stored checksum.
+* Merkle trees: Is a binary tree of hashes, in which each internal node is the hash of its two children, and each leaf node is a hash of a portion of the original data.
+Replicas can contain a lot of data.
+Splitting up the entire range to calculate checksums for comparison is not very feasible, because there's so much data to be transferred.
+Merkle trees enable us to easily compare replicas of a range.
+* Leader election: Is the process of designating a single process as the organizer of tasks distributed across several computers.
+Leader election improves efficiency, simplifies architectures, and reduces operations.

+Databases:
+* Relational databases: are structured.
+They have predefined schemas.SQL database store data in rows and columns.
+(MySQL, Oracle, PostgreSQL, MariaDB)
+    * MySQL: Is an open-source relational database management system (RDBMS) that stores data in tables and rows.
+It follows client-server architecture and supports multithreading.
+    * PostgreSQL: Is an open-source RDBMS that emphasizes extensibility and SQL compliance.
+Postgres employs SQL to access and manipulate the database.
+It uses its own version of SQL which can perform more complex queries.
+It use foreign key, which allow us to keep our data normalized.
+* Non-relational databases: are unstructured.
+They have a dynamic schema, like file folders that store information.
+(Redis/DynamoDB, MongoDB/CouchDB, Cassandra/HBase, Neo4J/InfiniteGraph)
+    * MongoDB: is a NoSQL, non-relational database management system (DBMS) that uses documents instead of tables or rows for data storage.
+This data model makes it possible to manipulate related data in a single database operation.
+MongoDB documents use JSON-like documents and files that are JavaScript supported.
+The document fields can vary, making it easy to change the structure over time.
+* How to choose a database: When choosing your database structure, it's important to factor in speed, reliability, and accuracy.
+We have relational database that can guarantee data validity, and we have non-relational database that can guarantee eventual consistency.
+* Database schemas: are abstract designs that represnet the storage of the data in a database.
+* Database queries: is a request to access data from a database to manipulate or retrieve it.
+* ACID properties:
+    * Atomicity: A transaction is an atomic unit
+    * Consistency: A database is initially in a consistent state and keep it.
+    * Isloation: thread-safe
+    * Durability: Changes that have been committed to the database should remain.
+* Database sharding and partitioning: When sharding a database, you make partitions of data so that the data is divided into various smaller, distinct chunks called shards.
+Two type: vertical sharding and horizontal sharding.
+You need to dertemine a shading key to partition your data.
+Sharding allows your application to make fewer queries and improves your application's overall performance and scalability, load balancing and manageability.
+* Database indexing: Allows you to make it faster and easier to search and through your tables and find the rows or columns that you want.
+While indexes dramatically speed up data retrieval, they typically slow down data insertion and updates because of their size.

+Distributed systems: Benefits: Scaling, Modular growth, Fault tolerance, Cost-effective, Low latency, Efficiency, Parallelism
+* Distributed system failures: System failure, Communication medium failure, Secondary storage failure, method failure
+* Destributed system fundamental:
+    * MapReduce: handle large amounts of data in an efficient manner.
+Partitioning -> Map -> intermediate files -> Reduce -> Aggregate
+    * Stateless and stateful systems: A stateless system maintains no state of past events.
+Stateful systems are responsible for maintaining and mutating a state.
+    * Raft: establishes the concept of a replicated state machine and the associated replicated log of commands as first-class citizens and supports multiple consecutive rounds of consensus by default.
+It requires a set of nodes that form a consensus group, or a Raft cluster (Leader, Follower, Candidate)
+* Distributed system design patterns:
+    * Object communication: Describe the messaging protocols and permissions for different components of the system to communicate.
+    * Security: Handles confidentiality, integrity, and availability concerns to ensure the system is secure from unauthorized access
+    * Event-driven: Describes the production, detection, consumption, and response to system events.

+Scalable web applications:
+* DNS and load balancing
+* N-tier application: are applications that have more than three components involved.
+(Caches, MQ, Load balancers, Search servers, Components involved in processing large amounts of data, Components running heterogeneous tech like web services)
+* HTTP and REST: HTTP stands for HyperText Transfer Protocol.
+This protocol dictates the format of messages, how and when messages are sent, appropriate responses, and how messages are interpreted.
+HTTP messages can be either requests or response.
+REST stands for Representational State Transfer.
+It's a ruleset that defines best practices for sharing data between clients and servers, and it emphasizes the scalability of components and the simplicity of interfaces.
+* Stream processing: focus on the real-time processing of continuous streams of data.
+(Kafka, Storm, Flink)
+* Caching: that you use to temporarily store data so it can be accessed quickly.
+    * Cache eviction: If a cache is full, some data will be evicted.
+Common policy include FIFO, LIFO, LRU, MRU, LFU, RR

+Machine learning and System Design
+Containerization and System Design: Docker and Kubernetes
+The Cloud and System Design:

 ## Distributed system fundamentals
 ### Data Durability and Consistency